techidaily/site-win11-tips/source/_posts/avoid-desktop-icon-chaos-in-windows.md

  The former ensures that the icons are aligned with each other and appropriately spaced so that they don’t overlap.
 The auto-arrange feature on the other hand sorts and arranges the icons automatically on the desktop.
 This means that when you add a new icon to the desktop, this feature will arrange it in the next available slot, and the empty spaces left after deleting any icons will be rearranged.

- We suggest you first[restart the Windows Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) process in the Task Manager since it manages desktop-related settings and user interactions.
+ We suggest you first [restart the Windows Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) process in the Task Manager since it manages desktop-related settings and user interactions.

  Once that is done, here is how you can enable these features in both Windows 10 and 11: